 Until now there is no proven and efficient treatment for milk allergy.
-Treatments available to treat Lactose intolerance can’t be used to treat milk allergies.
+Treatments are available to treat Lactose intolerance but can’t be used to treat milk allergies.
 As it is very rare that infants develop this type of sensitivity in our region.
 So, the use of lactose-free formulae and Lactase supplements won’t be necessary, unless there is strong genetic evidence that the baby is Lactose intolerant.
 The lactase enzyme which is responsible for digesting Lactose is weakened by the lack of use, we can say about Lactase if you don’t use it, you lose it!
 Therefore, I don’t recommend the complete elimination of Lactose to keep this key enzyme active and efficient.

 Read Calming the New Mom Fears